-In the name of professionalism, it’s important to play nice in the sandbox.
+In the name of dealing with difficult coworkers, however, it’s important to play nice in the sandbox, even when you are engaging in office politics (which can be good!).
 If your manager sees you squabbling or even being underhanded with a coworker, even if it is in response to something that he did, this won’t look so good on you.

 Having a poor relationship with a coworker can plague your working life.
 When I had a strained relationship with one, I never wanted to go to work.
 I dreaded being there, and every little mistake I made seemed so much bigger and worse than it really was, because I feared him finding out.